 They also ban certain items such as alcohol and certain food ingredients that might trigger false positives during the frequent drug tests they perform.
 In some facilities, you might have to pay your own rent, buy your own food, and resume your daily tasks during the day.

-Living in sober homes help drug users adapt to their regular routines while keeping their urges in check.
+Living in sober homes helps drug users adapt to their regular routines while keeping their urges in check.
 Living with fellow peers also creates a sense of accountability between each other while giving you a healthy support system without the fear of being judged and mistreated.

 Eventually, fellow residents can even become friends while in the midst of maintaining sobriety.
 This living arrangement also works if you have work and school to attend to.
 Sober homes encourage tenants to continue their normal routines so long as they follow the rules.